 - If you meet end-to-end reporting bonus requirements or not.

 Don’t let all the variables intimidate you.
-To help you make MIPS decisions with confidence, we’ve designed MIPS Score Simulator.
-The simulator provides an intuitive interface to run what-if scenarios.
-It allows you to see the impact of any change in any quality measure performance rate on your MIPS payment adjustment instantaneously.
+MIPS Score Simulator is designed to help you make MIPS decisions with confidence.
+The simulator allows you to see the impact of any change in any quality measure performance rate on your MIPS payment adjustment instantaneously.